 Access

+The Contractor shall provide scaffolding and other temporary facilities such as staging, platforms, ladders, etc. as required for execution of the work.
+Comply with the Occupational Health and Safety Act.

+Scaffolding shall be designed and sealed by a professional engineer licensed in the Province of Ontario

-The Contractor shall provide free and safe access to the Work area at pre-determined and agreed milestones and setpoints for the benefit of the Consultant and inspection staff.
+The Contractor shall provide free and safe access to the Work area at pre-determined and agreed milestones and setpoints for the benefit of the Consultant, the Region and inspection staff.

-Operational activities at the facility will take precedence over construction activities.
+Operational activities will take precedence over construction activities.

 Details of Work